balajisrinivas/Object-Detection-on-images-using-YOLO/README.md

 I am using the ***numpy*** version ***1.17.4*** and ***opencv*** version ***3.4.2***

-You can now run the file by giving this command on your command promt by
+You can now run the file by giving this command on your command promt

 ```
 python yolo.py --image images/ipl.jpeg